Updated: 22nd of November, 2019

 - Control the flow rate if possible.
 I may be repeating myself, but a slower flow rate increases dwell-time, ensuring damage to the more resilient parasites, bacteria, and fungi.

 - Monitor the water temperature.
 Logically, a strong UV-C lamp will give off some heat.
 These devices do raise the temperature in the aquarium, but that’s with a mere degree or two.
 The only time you should be concerned with that is during the extremely hot summer days, where some sort of cooling may be needed.
-My secret weapon for this kind situation is my air-conditioner.
+My secret solution for this kind of situation is my air-conditioner.

 A light conclusion

 Choosing the best performer among the many UV sterilizers is actually quite simple, as long as you know your stuff.
 I hope that these reviews and additional guidance gave you the info you were looking for.

 What model did you choose in the end?
 Is your setup freshwater or saltwater?
 Do you want an additional recommendation?
 Ask your questions in the comments and I will get back to you as soon as I see them.